Submission Guidelines and Requirements

 The use of "et al." is not accepted in the appendix; list the names of all authors using full first names.
 If there is more than one reference to the same author and year, distinguish them by the letters a, b, etc. after the year (2021a).

-At the end of journal references, please also insert the DOI number, whenever available.
+At the end of references (in particular, journal references), please also insert the DOI link, whenever available.

 The titles of books and journals should be in italics.
 Examples follow: